avinor/terraform-azurerm-virtual-network-spoke/README.md

 | address_prefix    | Address prefix for subnet
 | service_endpoints | List of service endpoints to activate.
 | security_rules    | Complex object that supports all properties of `azurerm_network_security_rule`.
 No need to define priority.

+## Private DNS

+To link the spoke with a Private DNS (preferrably created by the hub module) set the input variable `private_dns_link`.
+It requires the resource group name of private dns and zone name to link.
+It will always set automatic registration to true.